 “I can’t wait anymore.
 We’ve gotta go to the lake.
 It’s covered in mountains and who knows what else.
 It’ll be amazing!”
 Sadie said, spinning around.

 Jen laughed so hard she spilled coffee all over herself.
 “It’s like minus 40 outside, are you crazy?
 Everything’s closed because it’s too cold.
 In Chicago.
 The trains aren’t even running.
 I can’t remember the last time that happened.”

 “Come on, we’ll wear tons of layers.
 It’ll be an adventure!”
 Sadie said.

 Jen wasn’t biting.
 “Yeah, no. You’re gonna lose some fingers or toes.
 Also, your mom will lose her shit if she finds out you went out in this weather.”

 Sadie’s shoulders sagged.
-“But it’s not an adventure if there isn’t any danger!” she said.
+“But it’s not an adventure if there isn’t any danger!”

 “Fine then!”
 Sadie said.
 She stomped to her room and slammed the door.
 She was going to experience a real Midwest winter with or without Jen.

 After half an hour of sweating and swearing, Sadie had covered every inch of her skin with warm layers to fend off frostbite.
 She flapped her extra puffy arms and giggled.
 “Lots of clothes?
 Check.”
 She reached into her pocket.
 “Phone?
 Check.”
 She checked the battery; it was fully charged and ready to go.
 Pics or it didn’t happen.

 “I’m off!”
 Sadie yelled.